yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 If you look at the assembly of `file2.c`, you will see structures very similar to the `try/catch` block in `file1.cc`.

 OK, we are able to get a C function called during the handling of a _C++_ exception.
-But this exception still propagated through the C function, why?
+But this exception still propagated through the C function, which is normal, given we didn't actually catch the signal.
+But what exactly is going on here?
+How did the control flow slip away from our hands?

 Let's look at the assembly again: